Bi-Lagrangian structures and Teichm\"uller theory: Lagrangian foliations and affine structures

 \begin{theorem} The Bott connection equips every leaf of a Lagrangian foliation with a natural affine structure. \end{theorem}

-We shall call this affine structure in the leaves of a Lagrangian foliation the \emph{Bott affine structure}.

-\autoref{thm:RealLagrangianAffine} is closely related to the Liouville-Arnold theorem in the following way.
+\autoref{thm:RealLagrangianAffine} relates to the Liouville-Arnold theorem.
 Recall that a Lagrangian foliation is locally a Lagrangian fibration.
-Choosing coordinates on the base of a Lagrangian fibration defines an integrable Hamiltonian system on the total space.
-In this situation, the Liouville-Arnold theorem guarantees the existence of ``action-angle coordinates'' that are canonical for the foliation, as in the Darboux-Lie \autoref{thm:Darboux-Lie}, and such that there is an $\R^n$-action (defining the angle coordinates) in the level sets of the action coordinates.
-These level sets are exactly the leaves of the foliation.
-This (local) $\R^n$-action is another way to think about the affine structure of \autoref{thm:RealLagrangianAffine}.
+Choosing coordinates on the base defines an integrable Hamiltonian system on the total space.
+The Liouville-Arnold theorem guarantees the existence of ``action-angle coordinates'' that are canonical for the foliation as in the Darboux-Lie \autoref{thm:Darboux-Lie}, and such that there is an $\R^n$-action in the level sets of the action coordinates.
+These level sets are the leaves of the foliation, and the $\R^n$-action is an equivalent way to think about the affine structure.